MyPublicGitHubAcct/anolib/python/notes.md

 The files in this project are organized as described below.
 C and C++ code is in folders & Python uses a similar file naming convention.

-_Note_: The "main" application (made up for main.h and main.cpp) is only used for testing the application, for now.
-This may continue to exist, or it may be deleted in the future.

 - __inc__ holds include files for all classes; these are in sub-folders for each topical area e.g., filters, oscillators.
 - __libs__ holds libraries used.
 - __python__ holds files used for algorithm design.
-These are prefixed with a four-character code to describe purpose.
-  - _test_ includes scripts used to do testing of the algorithms defined in other files.
-  - _algo_ includes scripts used to perform something; these scripts are used by _test_ scripts.
-  - _util_ includes scripts used for testing the algorithms, for example test waveforms.
-  - _ntbk_ files are Python notebooks used where they provide benefit beyond what is possible without them.
+More on this below.
 - __src__ holds compilation units defined in __inc__; the folder structure should match.
 - __tests__ holds testing files used to test the classes defined in __inc__ and __src__.

+__Note__: _The "main" application (made up for main.h and main.cpp) is only used for testing the application, for now.
+This may continue to exist, or it may be deleted in the future._

 ### Python files

 - __z_sketch.py__ is used for experiments/design.
 The results of those experiments are copied into the associated __algo__ and __test__ files.

+Four-character prefixes are used to describe purpose for each file.
+These are:
+- _test_ includes scripts used to do testing of the algorithms defined in other files.
+- _algo_ includes scripts used to perform something; these scripts are used by _test_ scripts.
+- _hope_ includes data to be used as expectations for testing.
+- _util_ includes scripts used for testing the algorithms, for example test waveforms.
+- _ntbk_ files are Python notebooks used where they provide benefit beyond what is possible without them.

 After the prefixes described above, a second set of characters are used to describe the purpose of the file.
-These are:

 - _audio_ for audio-specific classes.
 - _core_ for core classes like containers, memory management, etc.
 - _crypto_ for crypto.